nufukim/HyperCalmSketch/CPU/PeriodicBatch/README.md

 4. `-k`: An integer, specifying the top-k threshold.
 The default value is 200.

 5. `-l`: An integer(1-4), specifying the limit of batch size.
 The default value is 1.
+This parameter is used to filter small batches in the experiments of finding periodic large batches.

 6. `-m`: An integer, specifying the memory size (in bytes) used by the algorithm.
 The default value is $5 \times 10^5$.